“I can’t list all the physiological systems and conditions affected by cannabinoids because there are too many.”

 Mechanisms of Action

 Cannabidiol (CBD) binds to a G-coupled protein, TRPV-1, which influences inflammation, pain perception and body temperature.
 Multiple NIH studies show that CBD inhibits FAAH activity, which is responsible for the deterioration of N-arachidonoylethanolamine, commonly known as anandamide.
 CBD also inhibits anandamide reuptake.
 The scientists who discovered and isolated the neurotransmitter anandamide discovered that it contributes to elevated mood.
-Additionally, there is scientific evidence of anandamide’s role in pain, sleep, memory and even in inhibiting cancer cell proliferation.
 Unfortunately, endogenous anandamide levels are very low, and the half-life is rapid.
 CBD plays an important role by inhibiting anandamide degradation and enhancing endogenous levels.
 CBG and CBC, other cannabinoids present in Ananda Hemp, also increase anandamide levels.

 The other cannabinoid compounds in Ananda Hemp are valuable on their own, but they also help to realize CBD’s anti-inflammatory, neuroprotective and mood elevating potential by working synergistically, a phenomenon that scientific experts call the “entourage effect.”